 Here, after a while keyword, we give condition in brackets.
 If this condition returns true, then the code written under curly braces will be executed.
 So as to terminate the while loop, the condition needs to be updated every time the loop is executed.
 The syntax for this is provided below:

 //Entered in the loop

 Below is the workflow diagram of the while loop.
-When the main program is executed and the program encounters a while loop in the program.
-The condition corresponding to while loop is checked which is written in brackets.
-If the condition is met to return true then the control enters the loop body.
+When the main program is executed, and the program encounters a while loop in the program.
+The condition corresponding to while loop is checked, which is written in brackets.
+If the condition is met to return true, then the control enters the loop body.
 This loop is executed until the condition returns false.
-Once this condition returns false then while loop is terminated.
-Then the code written out of while loop is executed and accordingly the result is generated.
+Once this condition returns false, then while loop is terminated.
+Then the code written out of the while loop is executed, and accordingly, the result is generated.

 Examples of While Loop in Java

 Below are some of the code snippets which demonstrate the use of while loop